-A palette is generated and then the closest orange colors are separated in groups where the nuance that will be kept is put as the first color of each group.
+A palette is generated and then the closest orange colors are separated in groups where the nuance that will be kept is put (for easy identification) as the first color of each group.

 The palette is then cloned and the clone is modified.
-Ctrl-clicking on a group name will invoke the Unify Colors dialog.
-When pressing OK all orange colors in the group will become the same as the first one.
+Clicking on the small [ = ] button at the end of a group will invoke the Unify Colors dialog.
+When pressing OK all orange colors in the group will become the same as the selected one.

 Then the Master palette is swapped with the modified clone.
 The set is after that deleted and a new set can be generated which will have fewer unique orange colors.